How the Orc and Fae chess pieces turned out

 When I was done (like I did with the other sets), I created a box to store the pieces in and added foam separators within to keep them from getting damaged.
 That is one part of art creation that is often not considered.
 How are you going to store it?
 One hates to put a lot of work into something and then have it destroyed later as it is lying about vulnerable to dust and breakage.
 As I’ve a background in package design, it is not quite the same challenge that others might consider it.
 It is always fun to write playful copy for the exterior of packaging.

-Side note: the table that they are on, was actually an octagonal table on a pedestal in a dumpster.
-It was avocado green with random yellow and pink spray paint squibbles, and a lot of dried liquid nail on the top.
-I suspect someone might have been using it as a workbench.
-I drove past the dumpster in downtown Hollywood one morning.
-I thought, “That’s an interesting shaped table!”
-But I drove on to work.
-Then that night I saw the table in a grocery cart pushed by a homeless man a few blocks from the old mansion where I rented a basement apartment.
-The day after that, It was sitting in pieces – base, pedestal, and top – abandoned on the corner where my house was.
+The day after that, it was sitting in pieces – base, pedestal, and top – abandoned in front of my house.
 It sat there overnight.
 The next day I figured it was fate and I pulled it into the garage.
-It sat there for a year or so in pieces.
-When it came time to move out, I realized I needed a dining table and it had to be small.
-It has worked out perfectly.
+For a year, it sat in pieces.
+When I moved out, I needed a dining table at my new place – and it had to be small.
 I glued it together.
 I scraped and sanded off the liquid nail.
-Then I painted a faux finish on it.
-Folks think it was probably expensive, but only in terms of a bit of hard work.
-It is exciting to create something special out of modest beginnings.
+Then I painted a faux burl wood finish on it.
+Folks think it was expensive, but only a bit of hard work.
+I love to make beauty out of things that were thrown away.